Azure/aks-engine/docs/kubernetes/windows.md

 #### Check that the cluster is up

-As mentioned earlier, `acs-engine generate` also creates Kubernetes configuration files under `_output/<dnsprefix>/kubeconfig`.
+As mentioned earlier, `aks-engine generate` also creates Kubernetes configuration files under `_output/<dnsprefix>/kubeconfig`.
 There will be one per possible region, so find the one matching the region you deployed in.

 In the example above with `dnsprefix`=`plangk8swin1` and the `westus2` region, the filename would be `_output/plangk8swin1/kubeconfig/kubeconfig.westus2.json`.